This backyard carbon farmer wants to help you heal the planet

 Tucker is so driven by her belief in the potential for carbon farming to create a cooler, kinder world she decided to write a book about it.
 Two books, in fact, both of which translate the principles of regenerative agriculture into methods backyard gardeners can use.
-“I really think regenerative agriculture and gardening has the ability to heal some of the problems that have been going on for the last 200 years,” says Tucker.
+“I really think regenerative agriculture and gardening can help us restore water, capture carbon, and promote more biodiversity,” says Tucker.

 Tucker’s first book, Growing Perennial Foods: A field guide to raising resilient herbs, fruits, and vegetables blends this passion with plain-spoken pragmatism.
-For someone who has never picked up a trowel or rarely felt dirt caked under their fingernails, Growing Perennial Foods immediately equips them with the how and the why of planning a garden, composting, mulching, and much more, explained in easy to understand prose.
+She wants to equip those who rarely pick up a trowel or feel dirt caked under their fingernails with the how and the why of planning a garden, composting, mulching, and more.
 “I try to make the material more approachable by providing as many real world examples as possible," she says, "and by sharing exactly how I do something.”

 For veteran gardeners, many of whom are still not thinking in terms of resilience, Tucker offers firsthand guidance on how to strengthen and improve their yield.